 Who We Are

 At The Spruce, we offer practical, real-life tips and inspiration to help you make your best home.
 From decorating and gardening advice, to entertaining and home repair how-tos, The Spruce can show you how.
 We help more than 44 million users each month find the information they need to retile their bathroom, update their decor, grow their garden, or simply tackle a to-do list.
 Our 20-year-strong library of more than 14,000 pieces of content helps you spruce up your space, spruce up your yard, and spruce up your home.
-The Spruce is part of The Spruce family of sites, including The Spruce Eats, The Spruce Pets and The Spruce Crafts, covering home decor, home repair, recipes, cooking techniques, pets and crafts.
-The Spruce brand is one of the top 10 largest lifestyle properties online according to comScore, a leading Internet measurement company.
-Our 45+ expert writers, including professional contractors, landscapers, chefs, cookbook authors, registered vet technicians, and well known crafting bloggers, have extensive backgrounds and expertise in their topics.
+The Spruce is part of The Spruce family of sites, including The Spruce Eats, The Spruce Pets and The Spruce Crafts, covering home decor, home repair, recipes, cooking techniques, pets, and crafts.
+The Spruce brand is one of the top 3 largest lifestyle properties online according to comScore, a leading Internet measurement company.
+Our 45+ expert writers—including professional contractors, landscapers, chefs, cookbook authors, registered vet technicians, and well known crafting bloggers—have extensive backgrounds and expertise in their topics.
+We are also wholly committed to diversity, equity, and inclusion.

 - 2018 Communicator Award, Winner, General Lifestyle